 The above graph shows that some pattern is detected by the very basic single LSTM network model built above.
 By fine-tuning several parameters and adding more LSTM layers to the model, we can achieve a more accurate representation of any given company’s stock value.

-If you’re interested to learn more about artificial intelligence examples, machine learning, check out IIIT-B & upGrad’s PG Diploma in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about artificial intelligence examples, machine learning, check out IIIT-B & upGrad’s Executive PG Programme in Machine Learning & AI which is designed for working professionals and offers 450+ hours of rigorous training, 30+ case studies & assignments, IIIT-B Alumni status, 5+ practical hands-on capstone projects & job assistance with top firms.